Hubert of Liège

-Hubert was widely venerated during the Middle Ages.
-The iconography of his legend is entangled with the legend of the martyr Saint Eustace.
-The Bollandists published seven early lives of Hubertus (Acta Sanctorum, November 3, 759 – 930 A.D.); the first of these was the work of a contemporary, although it offers few details.
+Hubert was widely venerated during the Middle Ages.The iconography of his legend is entangled with the legend of the martyr Saint Eustace.
+The Bollandists published seven early lives of Hubert (Acta Sanctorum, November 3, 759 – 930 A.D.); the first of these was the work of a contemporary, although it offers few details.

-Hubertus died 30 May 727 A.D. in or near a place called (in Latin) Fura.
+Hubert died 30 May 727 A.D. in or near a place called (in Latin) Fura.
 In the later Middle Ages, this location was claimed to have been identified as Tervuren near Brussels; recent scholarship, however, considers Voeren (Fourons), a location much closer to Liège than Brussels, to be the saint's likelier resting place.
 His feast day is 3 November.

-His other skills were in mathematics and metalwork.
+Etymology of "Hubert"

+Hubert of Liège was a Frank; the Franks were originally a Germanic people.

+Hubert is a Germanic masculine given name, from hug "mind" and beraht "bright".

+"Hubertus" is a Latinized form of "Hubert".
+Other forms of the name include Hugubert, Hughbert, Hugo, Hubrecht, Hugubrecht, Hudson, and Hugh.